 EHRs that have been constructed with population health management goals in mind can complement and expand the capacity of existing surveillance systems by capturing care events economically and with relative completeness.

 About the project

 The NYC Macroscope is part of a larger project, Innovations in Monitoring Population Health, conducted by the Health Department and the CUNY School of Public Health in partnership with the Fund for Public Health in New York and the Research Foundation of the City University of New York.
-Support for the larger project is primarily provided by the de Beaumont Foundation, with additional support from the Robert Wood Johnson Foundation, Robin Hood and the New York State Health Foundation, and the Doris Duke Charitable Foundation.
+Support for the larger project is primarily provided by the de Beaumont Foundation, with additional support from the Robert Wood Johnson Foundation, Robin Hood, the New York State Health Foundation, and the Doris Duke Charitable Foundation.

 Publish Developing an Electronic Health Record-Based Population Health Surveillance System, a planning document to operationalize the NYC Macroscope and describe the methods to assess the validity of NYC Macroscope estimates.

 Collect EHR data on priority health indicators:

 - Chronic disease risk factors (blood pressure, body mass index, blood sugar, cholesterol)

 - Chronic disease prevalence, treatment and control (hypertension, diabetes, high cholesterol)